archhere/Bubble-Shooter/README.md

   #### Weekend:

  * Create the basic setup and generate sprites using canvas.
-Do some research on collisions and explosions (popping action of the bubble) in JS.
+Do some research on collisions,sprite creation, animation and explosions (popping action of the bubble) in JS.
  * Try to create a grid setup for the game

   #### Day 1: